Information Design With Large Language Models: Framing-Only Optimization

 This section analyzes the conceptually simpler situation where we optimize the framing while fixing the signaling scheme.
-Formally, given an information design instance $\I = (\mu_0, u, v, \pi)$, the sender looks to find the optimal framing $c^*$ in the Stackelberg equilibrium (Definition \ref{def:stackelberg-equilibrium}).
+Formally, given an information design instance $\I = (\mu_0, u, v, \pi)$, the sender aims to find the optimal framing $c^*$ in the Stackelberg equilibrium (Definition \ref{def:stackelberg-equilibrium}).
 We first specify an important distinction.
-The classic literature on Bayesian persuasion typically considers obedient signaling schemes with signal space $\Ss$ equal to the action space $\A$, due to a revelation-principle style argument \citep{kamenica2011bayesian, dughmi_algorithmic_2016}.
-But in our setting, the signaling scheme $\pi$ is given exogenously and not within the designer's control, while the receiver's prior is optimized by the designer.
-As such, signals from $\pi$ cannot be freely interpreted as direct action recommendations, so we consider a general signaling space.
+The classic literature on Bayesian persuasion typically considers obedient signaling schemes, with signal space $\Ss$ equal to the action space $\A$, due to a revelation-principle-styled argument \citep{kamenica2011bayesian, dughmi_algorithmic_2016}.
+But in our setting, the signaling scheme $\pi$ is given exogenously and not within the designer's control, while the receiver's prior $\mu_c$ is optimized by the designer.
+As such, signals from $\pi$ cannot be freely interpreted as direct action recommendations, so we consider a general (non-direct) signaling space.

 We start by showing that randomizing over framings does not increase the expected utility of the sender under \emph{any} signaling scheme $\pi$.
 This means that it is without loss of generality to focus on deterministic framing both here and in the forthcoming section that studies jointly optimizing $\pi$ and $c$.
 All missing proofs from this section, including the one below, can be found in Appendix~\ref{appendix:context_only}.

 \begin{proposition} For any instance $\I$ with a given signaling scheme $\pi$, the optimal sender utility can always be achieved by some deterministic framing $c^*$. \end{proposition}